Artist Spotlight: Miriam Hoffman

 Currently I'm working on finishing up pieces for my upcoming show this December at Arcadia Contemporary.
 I have about 15 pieces I'm working on.
 The most I’ve ever worked on at one time.

-Miriam’s current Pigment Stick® palette.
+Miriam’s Pigment Stick® palette.

 To see more of Miriam’s work, visit miriamhoffmannart.com.